 The members of Protoctista were the primitive unicellular forms of both plants and animals.
-Later, the group “Protoctista ” was replaced by Ernst Haeckel .
+Later, the group “Protoctista ” was replaced by Ernst Haeckel.
 He coined the term “Protist”.
 This led to a classification system with three biological kingdoms: plants, animals, and protists.
-Thus, Ernst Haeckel was first to classify organisms into the ‘kingdom of primitive forms’ or ‘Protista’ in the 1860s and included anucleated (lacking in nucleus) microbes such as bacteria to it.
+Thus, Ernst Haeckel was the first to classify organisms into the ‘kingdom of primitive forms’ or ‘Protista’ in the 1860s and included anucleated (lacking in the nucleus) microbes such as bacteria.
 In 1938, Herbert Copeland included nucleated eukaryotes such as diatoms, green algae, and fungi under Protista.

 Later, this 3-scheme of classification system later formed the basis of Whittaker’s classification that made fungi a separate kingdom.
 Hence, by Whittaker’s classification system, all the organisms can be classified into four kingdoms of life: (1) Fungi, (2) Animalia, (3) Plantae, and (4) Protista.
 Later still, prokaryotes were separated from the kingdom Protista and were placed in a new and separate kingdom ‘Monera’.
 Thus, forming five kingdoms.

 What do all protists have in common?
 All protists are eukaryotic organisms i.e., organisms with a membrane-enclosed nucleus.
 The key Protista characteristics are as follows:

 - Protists can be parasitic (eg., Trypanosoma protozoa)

 - Usually aquatic; however, can be present in the soil or moist environment